 B-P Special Education Plan

 - The plan includes information on referral process, in-district services, out-of-district services, methods of evaluation and space allocation.
-Read more on the B-P Special Education Plan here.
+Read more about the B-P Special Education Plan.

 Goals of the Special Education Department